RetrainIt/Perfect-Half-Million-Beauty-Product-Image-Recognition-Challenge-2019/README.md

   - `-train_path `(default: 1) : the file for training data
   - `-test_path `(default: './data/') : the file for val data
   -  `-tlabel `(default: './val.csv') : the label for val data

+Please cite the paper if you are using this code.

+Zehang Lin, Haoran Xie, Peipei Kang, Zhenguo Yang, Wenyin Liu and Qing Li.
+Cross-domain Beauty Item Retrieval via Unsupervised Embedding Learning.
+Proceedings of the 27th ACM International Conference on Multimedia, 2019: 2543-2547.